 - meditate (not a menu item, but stress relief is important) for 5-20 minutes.

 - breakfast: 2-3 eggs scrambled in butter or olive oil with spinach and avocado.
 Add organic sausage if you need more protein.
-A low sugar smoothie with blueberries, avocado, coconut milk, and this immune boosting protein powder is fine also (vegan).
+A low sugar smoothie with blueberries, avocado, coconut milk, and protein powder (like this bone broth protein).
 Add collagen for a gut healing boost if you are not vegetarian/vegan.

 - mid-morning tea: pau d’arco, freshly grated ginger, or peppermint.

 - lunch: dinner leftovers from the night before.
 This could be a hearty vegetable and meat stew or leftover fish or meat and vegetables with a small serving of raw kraut (I like Farmhouse Cultures brand).

 - mid-afternoon: shot of apple cider vinegar in a little water.

 - dinner: roasted salmon with lemon wedges, swiss chard or kale cooked in coconut oil, carrot fries.
 Roasted Brussels sprouts or cauliflower rice are great menu items too.

 - drink plenty of water during the day.